-Here is the challenge, without a doubt: Hong Kong's risk-averse mentality is preventing the fintech industry from progressing quickly enough.
-As an IT consultant, I've heard numerous people in the banking industry express concern about fintech innovations like blockchain, Bitcoin, and mobile payment disrupting their businesses.
-They are in danger of losing their jobs, while big companies are slipping behind and failing to adapt to change.
+The challenge is clear: Hong Kong's risk-averse mentality is slowing the progress of the FinTech industry.
+As an IT consultant, I've heard numerous individuals in the banking sector express concerns about innovations like blockchain, Bitcoin, and mobile payments.
+They fear these technologies could disrupt their businesses, jeopardize jobs, and result in big companies failing to adapt.

-This, I believe, is the result: we are shepherding global financial technology toward humans, and the current legal sandbox policy allows companies to test their ideas in the market.
-These financial innovations have a positive impact on people's lives all across the world.
-Together, we’ll employ fintech’s language and tools to remake Hong Kong as the region’s fintech commerce centre.
+In my opinion, this is the desired outcome: we are guiding global financial technology to become more human-centered.
+Our current legal sandbox policy allows companies to test their innovative ideas in the marketplace.
+These financial technologies have the potential to positively impact people's lives around the globe.
+Together, let's utilize the language and tools of FinTech to reestablish Hong Kong as the regional hub for FinTech commerce.